-Motion design craftsman Joe Dunlap created this insightful promo for furniture giant Habitat.
+Motion design craftsman Joe Dunlap created this insightful promo for the NGO Habitat for Humanity.
 Through creative, kinetic typography and slick, dynamic animations, this short public service announcement for Habitat for Humanity explains that it's easy for anyone to achieve something big.
-It has attracted a lot of love on Vimeo!
+It has attracted a lot of love on Vimeo.

-Created by Siddharth Raj, this kinetic typography animation takes a speech from British action thriller RocknRolla and brings it to life.
+Created by Siddharth Raj, this kinetic typography animation takes a speech from Guy Ritchie's British action thriller movie RocknRolla and brings it to life.
 We love how Raj has incorporated various font shapes and sizes to fit perfectly between each other.

 30. Pulp Fiction

 Gangster movie speeches are cropping up a lot in this list – it seems like they're the perfect accompaniment for great kinetic typography.
 This Pulp Fiction number was created by Norwegian motion designer Christian Gjerde.
 Watch for the particularly clever 'car' moment at the end of the video.